-- 1. Respects the integrity and dignity of persons (that this intrinsic worth protects them from being used for greater perceived benefits) - 2.
-Follows the "Do no harm" principle.
-Any risks must be clearly communicated to the subjects involved - 3.
-Recognises the rights of individuals to privacy, personal data protection and freedom of movement - 4.
-Honours the requirement of informed consent and continuous dialogue with research subjects - 5.
-Treats animals with respect and works under humane conditions before, during and after the research - 6.
-Designs animal research in accordance with the 3 Rs: Replacement, Reduction, Refinement - 7.
-Respects the principle of proportionality: not imposing more than is necessary on the subjects or going beyond stated objectives (mission creep) - 8.
-Treats societal concerns seriously a researcher's first obligation is to listen to the public and engage with them in constructive dialogue, transparently, honestly and with integrity - 9.
-Tries to prevent being openly available for misuse or malignant dual use by terrorists or military organisations - 10.
-Recognises the wholeness of an individual and that any modification (genetic or technological) does not interfere with this principle - 11.
-Respects biodiversity and does not impose irreversible change that threatens the environment or ecological balance - 12.
-Builds on the understanding that any benefits are for the good of society, and any widely shared expressions of concern about threats from your research must be considered (with the acceptance that perhaps certain research practices might have to be abandoned)
+- 1. Respects the integrity and dignity of persons (this intrinsic worth protects them from being used for greater perceived benefits). - 2.
+Follows the Do no harm principle.
+Any risks must be communicated to the subjects involved. - 3.
+Recognises the rights of individuals to privacy, personal data protection and freedom of movement. - 4.
+Honours the requirement of informed consent and continuous dialogue with research subjects. - 5.
+Treats animals with respect and works under humane conditions before, during and after the research.

+- 6. Designs animal research following the 3 Rs: Replacement, Reduction, Refinement. - 7.
+Respects the principle of proportionality: not imposing more than is necessary on the subjects or going beyond stated objectives (mission creep). - 8.
+Treats societal concerns seriously a researcher's first obligation is to listen to the public and engage with them in a constructive dialogue, transparently, honestly and with integrity. - 9.
+Tries to prevent being openly available for misuse or malignant dual use by terrorists or military organisations. - 10.
+Recognises the wholeness of an individual and that any modification (genetic or technological) does not interfere with this principle. - 11.
+Respects biodiversity and does not impose irreversible change that threatens the environment or ecological balance. - 12.
+Builds on the understanding that any benefits are for the good of society, and any widely shared expressions of concern about threats coming from his/her research must be considered (with the acceptance that, perhaps, certain research practices might have to be abandoned).

-These principles are legally converted in the EU and international legislation that can be linked to specific domains of research - such as the EU Clinical Trials Regulation or the Code of Ethics of the International Sociological Association - or with a broad scope - such as the Charter of
+The above principles are legally converted and linked to specific domains of research both in EU and international legislation.
+Examples are: the EU Clinical Trials Regulation, the Code of Ethics of the International Sociological Association or, with a broader scope, the Charter of Fundamental Rights of the European Union and the European Convention on Human Rights.

-Fundamental Rights of the European Union and the European Convention on Human Rights.
-During the application to a R&I EU funded programme, researchers are requested to identify any ethical issues related to the project and, if any ethical issue arises, to complete an ethics self- assessment.
-These ethical issues are organized into 8 groups:
+During the application to an R&I EU-funded programme, researchers are requested to identify any ethical issues related to the project and, if any ethical issues arise, to complete an ethics self-assessment.
+Ethical issues are categorised in 11 macro groups: